 What you need to understand about your child’s addiction

-Your son or daughter has also learned how to work the steps with a sponsor and regularly attend meetings.
-Hopefully, he or she has also begun to be less dependent on you.
+Your son or daughter has also learned how to work the steps with a sponsor and regularly attends meetings.
+Hopefully, they have also begun to be less dependent on you.

-You will still need to show guidance and your faith in your child so he or she feels there is a purpose in this new life.
+You will still need to show guidance and your faith in your child so they feel there is a purpose in this new life.

 - Their addiction was not their choice or voluntary behavior.
 It is a disease that needs treatment like all other diseases.
 The only medicine that you can continue to supply them is the encouragement that you have given them up to this point.
 Keep them motivated and try not to put them down since they’re fresh in recovery and could relapse.

 - They have learned that drug addiction wasn’t a character flaw but something tragic that people struggle with every year, and they are not the only ones.
 Addiction is not your fault; they just need help that others might not need.